AleMorales9011/ForgeWare/003 PROVISIONING INFRASTRUCTURE/README.md

 ## Provisioning and managing infrastructure:
-Jane's business Crafty Corner its growing and it's time to take it online, but first she needs infrastructure to host her website.
-In this chapter we will help Jane to design, provision, and manage cloud resources on a chosen cloud platform using Terraform configurations.
+Jane's business Crafty Corner its growing and it's time to take it online, but first she needs **infrastructure to host her website**.
+In this chapter we will help Jane to **design, provision, and manage** cloud resources on a chosen cloud platform using Terraform configurations.

 ## Methodology
 This file shows fundamental concepts of infrastructure provisioning using Terraform.
 It leverages HCL, a prevalent language for infrastructure provisioning to build the infrastructure below.